workforce-data-initiative/skills-ml/docs/sources/ontologies.md

 ### ONET

-The `skills_ml.ontologies.onet` module contains a builder function to create a CompetencyOntology object from a variety of files on the ONET site, using at the time of writing the latest version of onet (db_v22_3):
+The `skills_ml.ontologies.onet` module contains a Onet class inherited from CompetencyOntology which will build the ontology during the instantiation from a variety of files on the ONET site, using at the time of writing the latest version of onet (db_v22_3):

 - Content Model Reference.txt
 - Knowledge.txt